What does “otokonoko” mean in Japanese?

 - osanakat – 幼かっ (おさなかっ) : one conjugation of the i-adjective, “osanai”, which means ‘very young’ or just ‘young’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 This is another typical usage of “otokonoko”.
-In this example, it works together with the binding particle, “wa”, to become the subject in the sentence.
-When we want to refer to a boy or boys in Japanese, anyway, this noun is always a good option.
+In this example, it works together with the determiner, “sono”, to mean ‘that boy’ in Japanese.
+When we want to refer to a boy or boys in Japanese, anyway, this noun is always a very good option.

 Summary

-In this blog post, I’ve explained the definition and meaning of “otokonoko” in detail together with its kanji expression.
+In this blog post, I’ve explained the definition and meaning of “otokonoko” in detail based on its grammatical components.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - otokonoko – 男の子 (おとこのこ) : a noun meaning ‘boy’ in Japanese.
 This can also work as plural.
 These three characters literally mean a ‘male child’ in Japanese.
-What the characters express is, therefore, completely in line with the actual meaning.
+So, what the characters express is completely in line with the actual meaning.
+When we want to refer to a boy or boys in Japanese, this noun is always a very good option.

 Hope my explanations are understandable and helpful for Japanese learners.